tmendonca28/tmendonca28/README.md

 - 📜 GWEB | GSOC | Certified DevSecOps Professional | GCP Associate Cloud Engineer | Security+
 - 🥅 2025 Goals: Learning more about Application & Cloud Security.
 Contributing more to open source projects.
 - ⚡ Fun fact: I love exploring new places.
-- 👨‍💻 Currently learning more about threat detection in the cloud.
+- 👨‍💻 Currently learning how to contribute to bug bounty programs & pursuing my GPEN.

 ### Connect with me: